Running a Polkadot Node

 cd polkadot-sdk

-# 3. Build the optimised binary
+# 3. Build the optimized binary

-cargo build --release --features=fast-runtime
+cargo build --release

-# 4. Run your node!
+# 4. Run your node

-2. The Containerised Approach with Docker
+./target/release/polkadot --name "MyAwesomeNode"2.
+The Containerized Approach with Docker

 Docker provides a clean, isolated, and reproducible environment, simplifying dependency management.
 It's an excellent choice for production deployments.

-# 1. Pull the latest Polkadot image from Parity's registry
+# 1. Pull the latest Polkadot image

 docker pull parity/polkadot:latest